clk-project/clk/README.md

 So far, we have seen the command `clk parameters` to play with the parameters.
 But we found out that we generally want to set a parameter once we have a command line already at hand.
 For instance, imagine you type for the third time `clk echo --style blue `, then you realize you should most likely add a parameter to avoid typing the `--style blue` again and again.
 With the `parameters` command, you would have to go back to the beginning of the line and type `parameters set`.
 As an alternative, all the command have the option `--set-parameters` to avoid moving the cursor.
 In the case of the example, you could type `clk echo --style blue --set-parameters global`.
 Likewise, you can write `clk echo --show-parameters context` to have the equivalent of `clk parameters show echo`.

-## logging

-Logging should be easy to read yet provide enough information for debugging for example.
-Moreover, the logging should be well separated from other outputs from the command line tool.
-In click project, we have created several logging levels that allows to easily change the log level required for a specific use case, and the logs are displayed with colors and on the error output by default.

-- [ ] bonus
-- [ ] plugins
-- [ ] recipes
-- [ ] niveau de log
-- [ ] action pour voir ce qui serait fait
-- [ ] écrire le sien